 In a nutshell

 Stress urinary incontinence is a common problem in men after surgical removal of the prostate.
 This can have a negative impact on quality of life.
-The adjustable balloon ProACT is one treatment option.
-The balloon is inserted into to the urethra.
-This puts pressure on the bladder and helps to stop urine from leaking out.
+The adjustable balloon ProACT system is one treatment option.
+The system consists of two small, adjustable balloons connected through short tubes to an injection port.
+The balloon devices are inserted on each side of the urethra through a minimally invasive outpatient procedure.
+The fluid-filled balloons put pressure on the bladder and help to stop urine from leaking out.
 It is important to assess if this is a safe and effective method to treat symptoms of SUI.

 Methods & findings